 KOH SAMET TIME

-16th FEBRUARY 2018 - CHINESE NEW YEAR - YEAR OF THE DOG
+05th FEBRUARY 2019 - CHINESE NEW YEAR - YEAR OF THE PIG

 1,250 monks who had arrived unannounced from afar only seven months after the Buddha began his teachings.
 It is also the date the Buddha

 delivered his Fundamental Teachings - just months before his death.

 31st MARCH 2019 - THAILAND DOES NOT HAVE A DAYLIGHT SAVING PROGRAMME - THEREFORE CLOCKS ARE NOT PUT

 06th APRIL 2019 - CHAKRI DAY commemorates the origins of the Chakri dynasty, founded by Rama I since 1782, who established Bangkok as

 the nation’s capital.
 HM King Bhumibol Adulyadej is the ninth monarch of the Chakri dynasty.

 08th APRIL 2019 - CHAKRI DAY PUBLIC HOLIDAY